skx/overseer/README.md

        $ overseer worker -verbose \
           -redis-host=queue.example.com:6379 [-redis-pass='secret']

+The worker will run constantly, not terminating unless manually killed.
+With the worker running you can add more jobs by re-running the `overseer enqueue` command.

-To run jobs in parallel simply launch more instances of the worker, on the same host, or on different hosts.
+To run tests in parallel simply launch more instances of the worker, on the same host, or on different hosts.

-       $ overseer worker \
-          -verbose \
-          -redis-host=queue.example.com:6379 [-redis-pass=secret]
+### Running Automatically

 Beneath [systemd/](systemd/) you will find some sample service-files which can be used to deploy overseer upon a single host:

-* A service to start a single worker, fetching jobs from a queue on the localhost.
+* A service to start a single worker, fetching jobs from a redis server.
+  * The redis-server is assumed to be running on `localhost`.
 * A service & timer to regularly populate the queue with fresh jobs to be executed.
+  * i.e. The first service is the worker, this second one feeds the worker.